 The A. James Clark Scholars Program at Johns Hopkins University is home to 32 students interested in engineering, innovation, leadership and community service.

-Read about what the Clark Scholars are up to here.
+Read about what the Clark Scholars are up to here and check out our Instagram Page!

 A. James Clark Scholar Curriculum Requirements: